BDC Hamburger Icon

 Bed Bath & Beyond

-Bed Bath & Beyond presents a pop-up across the bottom of the viewer’s screen about 30 seconds after they enter the website.
-Its position and color do not obstruct the viewer’s navigation, and it fits seamlessly with the brand’s theme.
+Bed Bath & Beyond presents a pop-up on the viewer’s screen about 30 seconds after entering the website.
+It is front and center and its look fits seamlessly with the brand’s theme.

 Source: Bed Bath & Beyond